oracleif/laftrifles/docs/cror.md

 > This has lately gotten a lot worse with the perverse decision of some
 > distros to start treating the experimental *ksh2020* as somehow worthy of
 > broad distribution, making it the version you get when you install plain
 > *ksh*, despite being buggy and incompatible in its own right.
-At this
+There's no
+> legitimate reason for this, so one may be forgiven for suspecting a stealth
-> juncture I'm starting to think there's a stealth agenda to discredit *ksh*
-> by delivering sub-par workalikes under the same name.
+> agenda to discredit *ksh* by delivering sub-par workalikes under the same
+> name.